 The parent peer in a load-balancing cluster runs a load-balancing algorithm to evaluate server load and select child peers for new SAS sessions.
 Five algorithms are available: Cost, Response Time, Grid, Most Recently Used, and Least Recently Used.
-SAS OLAP Servers are required to use the Least Recently Used algorithm.
+SAS OLAP Servers are required to use the Least Recently Used or the Grid algorithms.
 Other types of load-balancing clusters enable you to select between two or more available algorithms.